 Seattle hair salon robbed by armed men in ‘Scream’ masks

-Police say it is an active and ongoing investigation
+Police describe an active and ongoing investigation

 Three armed men wearing "Scream" masks robbed a Seattle hair salon at gunpoint, video shows.

-Surveillance footage of the terrifying incident was provided to Fox News by the salon's owner, Jenny Nguyen.
+The salon's owner, Jenny Nguyen, provided surveillance footage of the robbery to Fox News.

-Three masked men can be seen casually entering the front of the building waving guns at employees.
+Three masked men are seen casually entering the front of the building waving guns at employees.

 "Nobody move," one of the robbers says, before asking where the money is kept.

-Nguyen’s daughter, Jenny Lam, said the robbers stole money, car keys, and wallets.
-The employees and clients were not physically hurt but were "definitely shaken up," she said.
+Nguyen’s daughter, Jenny Lam, said the robbers stole money, car keys and wallets.
+The employees and clients were not injured but were "definitely shaken up," she said.

-The suspects fled the scene in a silver van with New Mexico plates, FOX 13 reported.
+The suspects fled in a silver van with New Mexico plates, FOX 13 reported.

 MARINE CORPS VET DISARMS GUN-WIELDING ROBBERY SUSPECT AT ARIZONA GAS STATION, VIDEO SHOWS

-Police told Fox News the robbery is an active and ongoing investigation but did not provide more details.
+Police described their investigation into the robbery as active and ongoing and did not provide further details.

-Lam has set up a GoFundMe account to help cover the costs for replacing the stolen items and installing a better security system.
+Lam has set up a GoFundMe account to help cover costs of replacing stolen items and installing a better security system.

-"My mother has worked at her salon for 20+ years," Lam wrote.
+"My mother has worked at her salon for 20-plus years," Lam wrote.
 "Even after her salon was vandalized this summer, she continues to show up to work for her customers."

 CLICK HERE TO GET THE FOX NEWS APP